 The vintage valentine card is one that Mom received at a class Valentine's Day party in 1920.
 Receiving a store-bought card was really something in those days, as money was scarce and most kids had to be content with making their own.

-Most people baked their own cookies back then too, likely using these old fashioned Valentine cut out cookie recipes.
+Most people baked their own cookies back then too, likely using an old fashioned Valentine heart cookies recipe such as those above.
 You can use them to make special cookies for any holiday celebration.
 Simply cut them in shapes other than hearts.